Introduction to Science, Technology & Innovation PolicyTwo-day open course for manufacturing policy civil servants and agency officials

-- Introduction to the latest concepts, frameworks and ideas in the areas of science, technology and innovation policy.
+- Provides delegates an introduction to the latest concepts, frameworks and ideas in the areas of science, technology & innovation policy.

-- Overview of the latest innovation policies, programmes and practices in selected industrial countries, as well as the latest technological developments with the potential to disrupt global industries.
+- Reviews the latest manufacturing and innovation policies, programmes and practices in selected industrial countries.

 DAY ONE | INTRODUCTION TO 'INDUSTRIAL & INNOVATION POLICIES'

 Day One will set out the context of the course.
 This includes a discussion on global 'megatrends' affecting manufacturing industries, the concept of the 'Fourth Industrial Revolution', and the latest international approaches to manufacturing and innovation policy.